gvwilson/sensibleadventures/nardica/nardica.md

-Uncle Jack took the first watch, grumbling that they were probably going to be hauled in by the Marines and if that happened he wanted to be sure he was the one doing the talking.
+Uncle Jack took the first watch, grumbling that they were probably going to be hauled in by the Marines and if that happened everyone should just let him do the talking.
-Aunt Naggie said she would take the second, then shooed Iffy off to get some sleep.
+Aunt Naggie said she would take the second watch, then shooed Iffy off to get some sleep.
-"You can talk to Mister Johnson in th' mornin'," she said firmly.
+"You can talk to Mister Johnson in the morning," she said firmly.
-"Let him have his rest now,
+"Let him have his rest now."
-an' you get some too."
 Then she smiled the way she only did when she and foster daughter were alone together.
-"You'll wanna have plenty o' rest before we get there so you can go chasin' after that special friend o' yours."
+"You'll wanna get some too
+so you can go chasin' after that special friend o' yours when we get to Rothera."

 "I ain't got no special friend!"
 Iffy protested automatically.